minvws/nl-kat-coordination/rfd/0002-code-of-conduct.md

     1.7 _Consistency_

-    Does the code maintain consistency with the existing code?
-This includes consistency in naming, style, and design patterns.
-It’s a judgment call whether the new code should be consistent with the recommendations or the surrounding code.
+    Preferably the author should maintain consistency with the existing code.
+    This includes consistency in naming, style, structure, and design patterns.

-    The author should maintain consistency with the existing code.
     This makes sure that the codebase is easier to understand and maintain.
-When a substantial change should be made to the existing code that would cause inconsistency, it should be discussed with the team, and be addressed in a separate issue.
+    When a substantial change should be made to the existing code that would cause inconsistencies, it should be discussed with the team, and be addressed in a separate issue.

     1.8 _Comments_